-Fair Haven is a somewhat small town located in the state of Michigan.
-With a population of 5,094 people and two constituent neighborhoods, Fair Haven is the 191st largest community in Michigan.
+Fair Haven is a very small town located in the state of Michigan.
+With a population of 4,979 people and two constituent neighborhoods, Fair Haven is the 196th largest community in Michigan.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fair Haven has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fair Haven a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Fair Haven is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fair Haven does not have a public transit system used by locals to get to and from work.

-The citizens of Fair Haven are slightly less educated than the national average of 21.84% for the average city or town: 15.16% of adults in Fair Haven have a bachelor's degree or advanced degree
+The citizens of Fair Haven are slightly better educated than the national average of 21.84% for all cities and towns, with 23.73% of adults in Fair Haven having a bachelor's degree or advanced degree.

-The per capita income in Fair Haven in 2010 was $27,349, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $109,396 for a family of four.
+The per capita income in Fair Haven in 2018 was $42,393, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $169,572 for a family of four.
 However, Fair Haven contains both very wealthy and poor people as well.

 The people who call Fair Haven home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fair Haven residents report their race to be White, followed by Asian.
-Important ancestries of people in Fair Haven include Polish, Irish, Italian, and English.
+The greatest number of Fair Haven residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Fair Haven include German, Polish, Italian, English, and Irish.

 The most common language spoken in Fair Haven is English.
-Other important languages spoken here include Other Asian languages and Spanish.
+Other important languages spoken here include Polish and Italian.